Death Hunt: Plot

-Johnson utilizes a number of tracking techniques to avoid Millen's posse and the bounty hunters, living off the land in treacherous winter conditions.
+Johnson uses a number of tracking techniques to avoid Millen's posse and the bounty hunters, living off the land in treacherous winter conditions.
 As the hunt continues, Millen begins to respect Johnson's uncommon abilities, while growing to resent the intrusion of so many outsiders.

 Luce comes across two of the pursuing trappers and shoots them both dead before pulling out their gold teeth.
 Luce, it seems, is the mad trapper.

 The pursuers catch up to Johnson.
 Tucker begins to strafe the area indiscriminately with his aircraft machine gun, killing Sundog.
 The enraged Millen and Adams shoot down the aircraft with their rifles; Tucker crashes into a canyon wall and is killed.
 Johnson escapes after killing Hazel.

 Luce comes across Johnson and tries to kill him, presumably attracted by the reward.
 Johnson tricks him and captures him at gunpoint.
 Shortly thereafter Millen spots Johnson and opens fire; the bullet hits him in the face, rendering him unrecognizable.
 As they examine the body, Millen and Adams spot the real Johnson, dressed in Luce's clothes, on a ridge above them.
 The man they shot was Luce, dressed in Johnson's clothes.

-As the other pursuers arrive on the scene, Adams tells them that Millen has killed Johnson.
-A trapper finds that the body has a pocket full of gold teeth, so they celebrate the killing of the "mad trapper".
+Millen tells Adams that he is now in charge as he leaves the scene.
+As the other pursuers arrive, Adams tells them that Millen has killed Johnson.
+A trapper finds that the body has a pocket full of gold teeth, so they celebrate the killing of the "mad trapper" while Johnson wanders into the mountains.